containers/buildah/docs/buildah-build.1.md

 To later use the ssh agent, use the --mount flag in a `RUN` instruction within a `Containerfile`:

 `RUN --mount=type=secret,id=id mycmd`

+**--stage-labels** *bool-value*

+Add metadata labels to all intermediate stage images of the multistage build, including the final image (Default is `false`).
+This option requires `--save-stages` to be enabled.

+When enabled, all intermediate stage images and final image will be labeled with:
+  - `io.buildah.stage.name`: The stage alias (from `FROM ...
+AS alias`), or stage position if no alias is specified
+  - `io.buildah.stage.base`: The base image used by this stage (pullspec or image ID when stage uses another stage as base)

+These labels make it easier to identify, query, and manage images from multi-stage builds.

 **--stdin**